Film Deets:

 Why do these screams matter?

 Our first scream set comes after Grace has realized the gravity of her situation.
-Alex explains to her that he knew her pulling the death card was a possibility but that he was willing to risk it rather than losing Grace.
+She is left stunned when Alex explains that while he knew Grace’s pulling the death card was a possibility, it was a risk he was willing to take because he could not accept letting her go.
+As she attempts to escape the Dumas house, she is met with indifference by a group of kids on a joyride.

-Having just sliced a hole in her stomach in her attempt to squeeze through the cast-iron fence that surrounds the Le Domas home, Grace flags down a car filled with adolescent males with an expectation that they will want to help her.
+Grace is driven to scream precisely because she has no other avenue available to her to make herself heard.
+Having injured herself in her flight from the Dumas home, Grace flags down a car filled with adolescent males who she believes will help her.
 But their easy dismissal of her pain and very obvious need for help are yet another reminder to Grace, and the audience, that her survival is entirely up to her.
-This realization then takes the form of “Fucking rich people,” an addendum to her scream.
-Here, Grace isn’t only expressing indignation at her plight, but she is also aiming at a capitalistic structure that renders some people expendable.
-Sure, the divide between wealthy and poor has been prominent from the beginning of the film but only in suggestion.
-Grace’s scream takes that suggestion and names it explicitly for the audience.
+An addendum to her scream, Grace’s phrasing of “fucking rich people” reflects a sentiment similar to Jean-Jacques Rousseau’s famous quotation “When the people shall have nothing more to eat, they will eat the rich.”
+The latter was said during the French Revolution to describe class conflict.
+Similarly, Grace’s riff on Rousseau’s words underscore that Grace isn’t only expressing indignation at her personal plight but that she is also angry at a capitalistic structure that renders some people expendable.
+It indicates Grace’s burgeoning understanding that in the eyes of the wealthy, she will forever be seen as disposable.
+While the divide between wealth and low-income is suggested in the start of the film, Grace’s scream takes that suggestion and names it explicitly for the audience.
 The result is an understanding that Grace isn’t only fleeing from one family; she’s running from the hierarchical system of wealth and all of the connections and privileges that connotes.

-It is telling that Grace’s most physical battle is with her mother-in-law, Becky (Andie MacDowell).
+In our second scream, Grace enters into her most physical battle when she faces off against her mother-in-law, Becky (Andie MacDowell).
 Previous scenes established that Becky came from a similarly disenfranchised background as Grace.
 But all offers of familial love are taken off the table when Becky tells Grace it’s either her or them.

 Works Cited